Our Executive Management team

-Our executive management team bring a wealth of experience and knowledge to their roles.
-They live and breathe our ‘three Cs’ values and support the organisation, their directorates, and everyone at Berneslai Homes to deliver excellent services for customers.
+Our Executive Management team (EMT) brings a wealth of experience and knowledge to their roles.
+They live and breathe our values, supporting the organisation, their directorates, and everyone at Berneslai Homes to deliver excellent services for tenants.

 Property services: